-1. Teachers

-Your teachers are always your first point of contact if you need academic advice or support with your course work.
-Teachers make their email contact details readily available on each page of your online learning platform and you can connect with them if you have questions about your work.
-They will respond promptly.

-2. Study Club

-In addition to teachers' support, UNSW College offers Study Club.
-Study Club is a social study space that is open to all UNSW College students who are looking for some academic assistance.
-Led by Peer Leaders who aced their own subjects with a refined productive routine, you can learn from the best of the best to deepen your understanding of course content, boost comprehension and communication skills, and develop personalised study strategies.
-You can read more about Study Club and see the days and times it is offered on the Current Students Website: https://my.unswcollege.edu.au/study-club.

-3. Academic Skills Workshops

-Both UNSW and UNSW College offer workshops targeting academic skills.
-These run throughout the year and students will be emailed when they become available.
-We recommend that students attend academic workshops relating to academic skills development, managing studies and exam workshops.
+- 1. Teachers and Weekly Consultations: Your teachers are always your first point of contact for academic advice or support with your coursework.
+Teachers make their email contact details readily available on each page of your online learning platform (Moodle).
+Feel free to reach out to them with any questions about your work and they will respond promptly.
+You can also attend the weekly consultation for any questions or clarifications. - 2.
+Study Club: In addition to support from teachers, UNSW College offers Study Club.
+This is a social study space open to all UNSW College students seeking academic assistance.
+Led by Peer Leaders who excelled in their subjects, Study Club helps you deepen your understanding of course content, enhance comprehension and communication skills, and develop personalised study strategies.
+For more information and to see the schedule, visit the Current Students Website: https://my.unswcollege.edu.au/study-club - 3.
+Academic Skills Workshops: oth UNSW College and UNSW offer workshops targeting various academic skills.
+These run throughout the year and students will be notified via email when these workshops become available.
+We highly recommend attending academic workshops on academic skills development, study management and exam preparation.